Menu

 Tuition for the LDZ covers eight days on a college in dorms, a full meal plan, private access to training areas, a college day exclusively for program participants, a staff-student ratio of one adult to every fifteen students, supplies and materials, a commemorative program T-Shirt, a certificate of participation, and a highly-motivating curriculum.

 The LDZ tuition is $1,220 (for American LDZ) USD plus a $25.00 application fee & a $150.00 non-refundable deposit.
-Upon official acceptance to the program, NHI requires this deposit to secure your spot.
+Upon official acceptance to the program, NHI requires this deposit to secure your spot until final tuition arrangements are made.
 Families manage tuition in various ways from setting up an approved payment plan, seeking out sponsors, easy online fundraising, or even qualify for special select community grants.
 NHI makes it a point to work with each family on their specific plans for tuition.
+Learn more about those options here.

 Students who complete the LDZ will be granted all the rights, privileges, and honors of NHI membership, so long as they remain in good standing and will hence be invited to future opportunities for personal development as well as volunteerism and faculty development within the organization.